Rosemary Argue

 Bio

-I also write Australian historical fiction, both short stories and novels
+I write Australian historical fiction, both short stories and novels.

-I would love to hear from you if you have any questions, want a quote for some work or more information about my workshops.
+Drop me a line if you have any questions, want a quote for some work or information about workshops.

 Switching from fact to fiction